 Although the Stark Law is not a criminal statute like the Anti-Kickback Statute, the government can still take civil legal action against providers who are subject to Stark Law violations.
 Often times health care professionals stumble across Stark Law requirements by accident, during routine compliance audits, without even knowing a possible violation occurred.
 Because the Stark Law is a strict liability statute, the government does not have to prove a physician’s specific intent to violate the law.
 Therefore, physicians who make prohibited referrals even accidentally or unknowingly can still be subject to civil monetary penalties – which can include $15,000 for each prohibited billed service and three times the amount of the government overpayment.

-How physicians accidentally violate the Stark law can involve a number of issues, including:
+Physicians may accidentally violate the Stark law for a number of reasons, including:

 - Poorly structured deals involving health care businesses (designated health services)